Agnes Vernon: Abe Deuce

 "Mr. Abe Deuce announced today that, just after he had given up all hope, he had received his answer from Miss Agnes Vernon of Universal Company, and that it had been— yes."
 After her acceptance, Deuce roused his jeweler out of bed and purchased a diamond ring.
 On January 18, The Seattle Times claims it was love at first sight and now they will marry.

 By the last week in January 1915, the official engagement announcement appeared in national newspapers and trade publications.
 In the next couple of months, Deuce not only gives Vernon a diamond ring, but he also buys her a roadster since the teenager does not have a car.
-It is during this time, Deuce informs Vernon - they can only have one breadwinner in the family.
+It is during this time, Deuce informed Vernon - they can only have one breadwinner in the family.
 After marriage, the couple will move to the big city where he will work for a major newspaper.
 On the other hand, she will have to abandon her movie career and become a housewife while they raise a family.